 But what I want to say most is simply this: Debt can be an awful, evil, horrible thing and must be used with extreme care and caution and avoided as much as possible.

-If you aren’t able to borrow a small amount like $500 by just filling out a couple forms and signing on the dotted line (without putting up your car or any other valuable property as collateral), then you shouldn’t be borrowing money at all.
+If you are unable to borrow a small amount like $500* by just filling out a couple forms and signing on the dotted line (without putting up your car or any other valuable property as collateral), then you shouldn’t be borrowing money at all.
 The system is telling you that you are not a good borrower.
 You are not a good risk.
 If you proceed you will be treated accordingly.

 “The rich rule over the poor, and the borrower is slave to the lender.”